goatsofnaxos/VBAcmd/README.md

 © 2017 The Trustees of Columbia University in the City of New York.
 All Rights Reserved.

-For help, email Carl Schoonover [ces2001 AT columbia DOT edu] or Andrew Fink [af2243 AT columbia DOT edu]
+For help, email Carl Schoonover [ces2001 AT columbia DOT edu] or Andrew Fink [af2243 AT columbia DOT edu] We are not software engineers.
+This is likely to be buggy, inefficient and recalcitrant to distribution across different platforms--and so welcome any assistance.

 VBAcmd is known to run on:
 - Windows 7 Professional, WinPython 2.7 distribution
 - Windows 10, Anaconda 2.7 distribution
 Anaconda is strongly recommended over WinPython

 Instructions (detailed step-by-step instructions to come):